Yankees slug 3 HRs off Kershaw to beat Dodgers 5-1

 Judge, who wears No. 99, launched his 99th career homer in the third, snapping a 1-all tie.

+“He loved the big stage,” Yankees manager Aaron Boone said, “and you can’t keep greatness down for long.”

-He nearly reached the century mark with a runner on in the eighth.
+Judge nearly reached the century mark with a runner on in the eighth.
 Judge sent a deep fly to center field that A.J.
 Pollock snagged with the sun in his eyes and his back hitting the wall.

+“It felt like a playoff series even before the game,” Judge said.
+“The fans were rough and emotions were running high.”

-The Dodgers tied it with Joc Pederson’s solo shot, his 26th, on Germán’s first pitch leading off the bottom of the first.
+The Dodgers tied it with Joc Pederson’s solo shot, his career-high-tying 26th, on Germán’s first pitch leading off the bottom of the first.

 LeMahieu homered to start the game, sending a 1-1 pitch into center field where smoke billowed from a brushfire located 8 miles away.
 It was the seventh time Kershaw has given up a homer in the first this season.

-Note: A previous version of this story corrected Germán’s pitching line.